 Used Car: 2013 Toyota Corolla Review

-The 2013 Toyota Corolla has a good reliability rating, but reviewers were unimpressed with its lackluster handling and low-rent cabin materials.
+The 2013 Toyota Corolla is pleasant to drive, reviewers said, but they were unimpressed with its lackluster acceleration and low-rent cabin materials.

 The 2013 Toyota Corolla is powered by a four-cylinder engine that test drivers said provides adequate power, but that acceleration on the highway or when climbing hills could be better.
 A five-speed manual transmission is standard and a four-speed automatic is available.
 Equipped with an automatic transmission, the 2013 Toyota Corolla gets an EPA-estimated 26/34 mpg city/highway, which is in line with that of rival compact cars.
 Critics said the Corolla isn't much fun to drive, with quite a bit of body lean while cornering and steering that doesn’t offer much feedback.
 However, most agreed that the Corolla's ride is comfortable and that the general driving experience is pleasant.